ruchirraina/MoodMap/README.md

 - ✅ Error snackbar extension for displaying error messages
 - ✅ Theme extension for easy theme property access
 - ✅ Custom navigation functions with slide-up and fade transitions
-- ✅ Intro screen with animated title and subtitle
+- ✅ Intro screen with animated title and subtitle transitions
-- ✅ Theme selector in intro screen
 - ✅ Theme selection integrated with app navigation
-- ✅ Authentication UI with email/password fields and password obfuscation toggle
-- ✅ Google Sign-In button (UI only, functionality pending)
+- ✅ Toggle between Login and Sign-Up with smooth animations.
+- ✅ Visibility toggle only appears when focused; auto-obscures on unfocus for extra security.
+- ✅ Form "tucks" upward when typing to keep fields visible.

 ## What I'm Planning to Build ✅